A Former Capital Burns

 Park nearby and go to the ruins using the sidewalk next to the handicapped parking spaces—otherwise you risk getting covered in sand spurs!

 The Revolutionary War history of Brunswick Town started here, and in one sense, that of all the colonies.
-In February 1766—eight years before the famous Boston Tea Party—a thousand people[9] led by the area Sons of Liberty arrive at this spot from Wilmington to protest the Stamp Act.
+In 1766—seven years before the famous Boston Tea Party—a thousand people33 led by the area Sons of Liberty arrive at this spot to protest the Stamp Act.
 This law by the British Parliament said all printed materials in North America had to carry a government stamp, bought with a tax, to help pay off the costs of the French & Indian War.
-Even though that tax had long existed in England, it infuriated colonists because previously, only their own elected assemblies could tax them.
-Also, the law said they could be tried in British navy courts, instead of local courts with juries of their peers.
+That tax had long existed in England, but previously, only colonists’ elected assemblies had taxed them.
+Also, the law said violators could be tried in British navy courts, instead of local courts with juries of their peers.

-A British vessel stationed off the mouth of the river had seized three incoming ships for violating the Act.
-In response, Wilmington refused to supply it.
+A British vessel stationed off the mouth of the river had seized three incoming merchant ships for violating the Act.
+Wilmington refused to supply it.
 On Monday, February 19, around 150 armed men from the larger crowd surround the house.
-They hold Gov. Tryon and a number of colonial officers inside hostage, because they think the ship’s captain is among them.
-They back off when someone they trust confirms he is still on the ship.[10]
+They trap Gov. Tryon and a number of colonial officers inside, thinking the warship’s captain is among them.
+They back off when someone they trust confirms he is still on the vessel.34

-The town’s first brush with Revolutionary violence comes nine years later, in July of 1775.
-This is a few months after Tryon’s replacement, Josiah Martin, fled New Bern for Fort Johnston.
+Tryon moved to New Bern in 1770, and William Dry bought the house.
+Five years later, Tryon’s replacement Josiah Martin fled New Bern for Fort Johnston.
 Wisely, he bypassed Brunswick Town.
-When he later hired one of the townsmen as a courier, “This messenger proved untrustworthy and promptly handed over his information to the Whigs.”[12]
+When he later hired one of the townsmen as a courier, “This messenger proved untrustworthy and promptly handed over his information to the Whigs” (Patriots).37

-The “committees of safety” that have taken over local government order their militia and request volunteers to take back the fort.
-By Saturday, July 15th, 500 men rendezvous in Brunswick Town, probably right here,[13] and march south to start the American Revolution in North Carolina.
+The committees of safety in the area order their militia to take back the fort.
+By Saturday, July 15th, 1775, 500 men have rendezvoused in Brunswick Town, probably right here.38 They march south to start the American Revolution in North Carolina by burning the fort.

 As noted above, Brunswick had already been surpassed by Wilmington as a port.
-Though the town was reoccupied after the burning, it never recovered and was completely abandoned by war’s end.
+Though the town was reoccupied, it never recovered and was completely abandoned by war’s end.

 Casualties